joskudesign

 The Sailor Moon series is known for its pastels, roses and romance, which leave in their shadow the more grim side of the story: the cosmic powers bring with them an eternal battle against evil.
 For the iconic transformation this illustration is therefore brutalistic in its style to highlight the often forgotten side of the series.

-In a combination the two resulted in a dark colour palette, realism in elements, a lot of texture and symmetry.
+In a combination the two resulted in a dark colour palette and realism in elements with texture and symmetry.

 joskudesign@gmail.com